isvladxxe/simpleNotify/README.md

 # simpleNotify
-Easy notifications on win 8 or more on c# dll
+Easy notifications on win 8 or win 10 on c# dll